legendarycode3/mastering-javaScript-course/README.md

 	✔️ Calling  Functions: Defining a function does not execute.
 Defining it names the function  and specifies what to do when the functionis called.
 Calling the function actually performs the specified actions with the indicated parameters.
 For example, if you define the function add, you could call it as follows:  <br/>

 	✔️ Why do we use Function ? <br/>
-	 Functions are a fundamental building block in JavaScript and are used for several key A function lets us re-use code. <br/>
+	 Functions are a fundamental building block in JavaScript and are used for several key reasons that improve the overall quality and efficiency of the codebase. </br>
+	  Key Reasons:: </br>
+		A function lets us re-use code. <br/>
 		Functions make our easier to update. <br/>

 	✔️ Return Statement:   A return statement  lets us  get value out of a function.
 A  return statement in javascript functions serve to “exit the functions”  executionand optionally provide  value back to the caller.
 When a return statement is encountered , the function immediately stops running, and any code that follows the return statement within the function is not executed.
 If a value is specified after the return keyword, that value is return to the part of the code that called the function.
 If  no value is specified , the function returns undefined.  <br/>